wsauret/Epic7-OCR-Script/README.md

 ###### Python Setup

-1. Download and install the **64 bit** Anaconda python 3.x distribution for windows - https://www.anaconda.com/products/individual
+1. Download and install the **64 bit** Anaconda python 3.x distribution for windows: https://www.anaconda.com/products/individual

-2. Download and Install the **64 bit** Tesseract-OCR - https://github.com/UB-Mannheim/tesseract/wiki
+2. Download and Install the **64 bit** Tesseract-OCR: https://github.com/UB-Mannheim/tesseract/wiki

     You should install it to the default directory unless you have a good reason not to.